ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-3.md

 Once you get your PySpark shell up, you  can read Parquet data directly (it is the default format for Spark SQL, though others are possible) and get the result as a DataFrame.

-The "extract65.parquet" dataset is the same one I used in the previous "Big Data..." post: It contains individual person records from samples of the U.S. Census for years 1960-2016  and has columns ffull of IPUMS variables concerning commuting, work, industry and home ownership.
+The "extract65.parquet" dataset is the same one I used in the previous "Big Data..." post: It contains individual person records from samples of the U.S. Census for years 1960-2016  and has columns full of IPUMS variables concerning commuting, work, industry and home ownership.

 	$ pyspark